progdisc/progdisc.github.io/faq.md

 longer online and you'll have to wait even longer to get your answer.

-If you straight-up ask the question from the get-go, anyone who happens to knowthe answer can chime in.
+If you straight-up ask the question from the get-go, anyone who happens to know the answer can chime in.
 Maybe your question didn't need all that much cryptography knowledge after-all.

 You also may find that the question gets answered while you're away from